librosa/librosa/README.md

 #### soundfile

-If you're using `conda` to install librosa, then all audio coding dependencies (except MP3) will be handled automatically.
+If you're using `conda` to install librosa, then most audio coding dependencies (except MP3) will be handled automatically.

 If you're using `pip` on a Linux environment, you may need to install `libsndfile` manually.
 Please refer to the [SoundFile installation documentation](https://pysoundfile.readthedocs.io/#installation) for details.